-- 28. Sessions of the House. - (a) The House is in session whenever it convenes in perfunctory session, regular session, veto session, special session, or joint session with the Senate.
+28. Sessions of the House.

+- (a) The House is in session whenever it convenes in perfunctory session, regular session, veto session, special session, or joint session with the Senate.
 Members are entitled to per diem expense reimbursements authorized by law only on those regular, veto, special session, and joint session days that they are in attendance at the House and either (i) are recorded as present on the quorum roll call or (ii) personally appear before the Clerk's designee after the quorum roll call but prior to the close of the Clerk's Office for the day.
-Attendance by members is not required or recorded on perfunctory session days.

-- (b) Regular and veto session days shall be scheduled with notice by the Speaker under Rule 9.
+Attendance by members is not required or recorded on perfunctory session days. - (b) Regular and veto session days shall be scheduled with notice by the Speaker under Rule 9.
 Special session days shall be scheduled in accordance with the Constitution and laws of Illinois.
-The Speaker may convene the House when deemed necessary, regardless of whether a different date or time has been established - (c) The Speaker may schedule perfunctory session days during which the Clerk may read into the House record any legislative measure.
+The Speaker may convene the House when deemed necessary, regardless of whether a different date or time has been established. - (c) The Speaker may schedule perfunctory session days during which the Clerk may read into the House record any legislative measure.
 Committees may meet and may consider and act upon legislative measures during a perfunctory session day, and the Clerk may receive and read committee reports into the House record during a perfunctory day.
+In accordance with Rule 53.5, and with the approval of the Clerk, a member may make an oral statement during a perfunctory session.
 Except for automatic referral under these Rules, no further action may be taken by the House with respect to a legislative measure during a perfunctory session day.